 Over the past five years, the Korean restaurant industry has performed very well within the broader picture of the food service sector.

 Unfortunately, the pandemic has also hit this sector hard.
-The catering industry in Korea today sees many more closures than start ups.
-Today, however, I'm talking about something that is about to see the light: Streat.
+The restaurant industry in Korea now sees many more closures than start-ups.
+But today I'm talking about something that is about to see the light: Streat.

 Opening a restaurant can be a high risk investment.
 A mere calculation: an average start-up of a restaurant can cost up to $ 65.000, a food start-up can go up to $ 12.000.